-Join Timothy Pintello for an in-depth discussion in this video How to use AppLocker, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video How to use AppLocker, part of Windows Server 2012: Create and Manage Group Policy.

 - As an alternative to software restrictions,…you can use AppLocker.…AppLocker creates something known as…Application Control Policies.…AppLocker uses rules similar to software restrictions,…but the rules are updated.…AppLocker also has easy-to-use…wizard-based interface.…This makes AppLocker much more flexible…than software restrictions.…However, AppLocker only works on Windows 7…and Server 2008 R2 or higher.…AppLocker has four nodes that contain rule types.…

 The first node is called Executable Rules.…This node contains rules that cover files…with .exe and .com extensions.…The second node in AppLocker is…the Windows Installer Rules node.…This node contains rules that apply to…Windows Installer packages.…Generally speaking, Windows Installer packages…end with the .msi or the .msp extensions.…The third node is called the Script Rules node.…This node contains rules that apply to scripts.…

 Some common script extensions are….ps1, .bat, .cmd, .vbs, and .js.…The final node in AppLocker…is called Packages App Rules node.…

 - Configuring the Group Policy central store

 - Setting up security policies